-The values of SSB/SSB0 in recent years were robust between SAM and VPA, but the values in past years were quite different between the two models (Fig. 30, top panels): SSB/SSB0 in recent five years was estimated to be around 0.50 in both models, whilst SSB/SSB0 in the 1970s was around 0.30 in SAM but 0.20 in VPA.
-SSB in the recent five years was around SSBmsy for the scenarios A, B, E, and F, but over SSBmsy for the scenario D and E in both SAM and VPA, whereas in the 1970s SSB was around SSBmsy with all scenarios in SAM, but lower than SSBmsy with all scenarios except for the scenario F in VPA (Fig. 30, bottom panels).
+The temporal trends of SSB/SSB0 were totally different between SAM and VPA and among the six scenarios as well (Fig. 30, top panels).
+SSB/SSBmsy in the past years (e.g., 1970s) were also much different between SAM and VPA, but interestingly its recent estimates were relatively similar: in both SAM and VPA, SSB are around SSBmsy under the scenario A, B, E and F or over SSBmsy under the scenarios C and D (Fig. 20, bottom panels).
 This implies that we should take care of not only recent estimates but also past estimates when we will use a depletion statistic such as SSB/SSB0 and SSB/SSBmsy as a performance measure for evaluating the stock assessment models.
+The past estimates SSB/SSBmsy in SAM were more robust among the scenarios than those in VPA.